ayberkgcr/MediumClone/README.md

-# Medim Clone Project with Bootstrap
+# Medium Clone Project with Bootstrap